(pa mi DROE nate)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, lack of appetite, insomnia, cough, rhinorrhea, rhinitis, or injection site pain.
-Have patient report immediately to prescriber signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, or weight gain); severe abdominal pain; angina; tachycardia; arrhythmia; polyuria; severe bone pain; severe joint pain; severe muscle pain; groin, hip, or thigh pain; cramps; muscle spasms; seizures; confusion; severe dizziness; passing out; severe headache; severe loss of strength and energy; hallucinations; mood changes; numbness and tingling; shortness of breath; vision changes; thrush; injection site irritation; or jaw pain or edema (HCAHPS).
+• Patient may experience nausea, vomiting, lack of appetite, constipation, back pain, fatigue, sweating a lot, insomnia, cough, rhinorrhea, rhinitis, or injection site irritation.
+Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain); signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting); signs of a urinary tract infection (hematuria, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain); severe abdominal pain; tachycardia; abnormal heartbeat; signs of a low thyroid level (constipation; difficulty handling heat or cold; memory problems; mood changes; or burning, numbness, or tingling feeling); vomiting blood; black, red, or tarry stools; severe bone pain; severe joint pain; severe muscle pain; groin, hip, or thigh pain; severe dizziness; passing out; severe headache; severe loss of strength and energy; shortness of breath; edema; vision changes; or jaw pain or edema (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.